iapnetwork/docs/whitepapers/technical-whitepaper.md

 - **CyberTrace**, **CyberChain**, **CyberShield**, **CyberState**: Each of these IAT tools stores the tool Anchor hash and metadata regarding blockchain metrics for the Broadcaster Service to use when it processes the IAT tool Anchor hash for other public blockchains.

-- **Metrics**: The Metrics smart contract queries the Oracle smart contact for performance, cost and security information of public blockchains.
+- **Metrics**: The Metrics smart contract queries Oracle smart contacts for performance, cost and security information of public blockchains.
 This is then returned back to the Metrics smart contract via a callback function.
 The Metrics smart contract uses this data as input for algorithms that determine rankings on the public blockchains that are used within Core.
 Application configuration data is combined with these rankings to create a list of public blockchains that the Broadcaster Service uses.
 When an IAT tool transaction is created by an IAA node, this application specific list of Core blockchains is added to the tool metadata.
 The Broadcaster service then sends the Anchor hash of the tool to the specified list of Core blockchains.

 - **Oracle**: This smart contract creates events for the Core Oracle Service listener.
 These are events for requesting data from the Oracle Server regarding blockchain performance, cost and security.
 These data are passed back to a callback function in the calling smart contract.